Kiss (band): 2016–2023: continued activities and final tour

-2023–present: aftermath
+2023–present: Aftermath and subsequent activities

 At the end of the band's final show in New York City, it was announced that the band would live on as digital avatars for fully virtual stage show performances, which was created by Industrial Light and Magic and Pophouse, who had previously created ABBA's similar digital presentation, ABBA Voyage.
 While Simmons stated that $200 million was being invested for the avatars, the digital avatar shows are set to start in Las Vegas in 2027, with Thayer stating in a January 2024 interview that it would "take some time to get the imagery" where the band would want it to be, regarding it as the future of entertainment.

 Simmons is currently continuing to work with the American rock-inspired restaurant Rock & Brews, and performing with his solo band, in which he played his first post-Kiss show at the opening of a Rock & Brews restaurant in Ridgefield, Washington in April 2024, shortly before performing at Summer Breeze in Brazil that same month.
 Stanley currently is continuing his painting career and his activities with Soul Station.

 Kiss was sold to Pophouse for a reported $300 million, including all of their songs along with their brand and intellectual property in April 2024.
 While both Simmons and Stanley would remain as key roles for the projects being worked on in relation to the band with Pophouse, Simmons kept his focus on the digital avatars, referring to them as "the future of Kiss".
 Stanley had originally stated in a November 2024 interview that he was open to the band performing a one-off show, but later had come to terms that it was not going to happen again.
 After Simmons had postponed seventeen shows on his tour, a one-off unmasked show was announced for a special event called "Kiss Army Storms Vegas" at the Virgin Hotels Las Vegas which featured former members Kulick, Thayer and Singer as guests and took place from November 14 to 16, 2025.
 The event was later rebranded on July 8, 2025, to "Kiss Kruise: Landlocked in Vegas".

-Kiss were picked as honorees for the Kennedy Center Honors on August 13, 2025.
+Kiss were selected as honorees for the Kennedy Center Honors on August 13, 2025.